Skip to main content

 Listed Open

-Like Unlisted Open, but the agent is indexed in the DataHarbor catalog and fully discoverable.
-This is the most open setting — anyone can find it, connect, and use it without authentication.
+Like Unlisted Open, but the agent is indexed in the DataHarbor catalog and registry.
+This is the most open discovery setting — anyone can find it, inspect the public metadata, and begin from the platform discovery surface, while direct lease MCP still requires authentication.

 Agent cards